 The first few months were spend spent teaming with Product Managers and Directors to conduct 100+ hours of research with current users, prospects, and colleagues from our Customer Support team.
 This uncovered dozens of use cases and user profiles with varying levels of complexity.

-This helped set the stage for the years to come, heavily influencing our product roadmap and providing a framework for team growth.
+This helped set the stage for the years to come, heavily influencing our product roadmap and providing a framework for Research and UX Design.
 It also sparked one of our largest strategic initiatives, which was the creation of a comprehensive design system.